-During our scheduling call we will advise you on what your child should eat or drink the night before surgery.
 The number of fasting hours required will vary according to patient age.
 Be sure your child has a well balanced meal the night before surgery.
 Provide plenty to drink.

 Some doctors prefer to give you these instructions.
 We work with the doctors and will advise you to follow their instructions.